Quivers with potentials for Grassmannian cluster algebras: Applications

 Let $F$ be an auto-equivalence in $Aut_T(\mathcal{C})$.
 Denote by $Q$ and $Q'$ the Gabriel quivers of $End_{\mathcal{C}}(T)$ and $End_{\mathcal{C}}(F(T))$ respectively.
 Then $Q$ is naturally isomorphic to $Q'$ since $F$ is a triangulated equivalence.
 Moreover, since $F(T)$ is reachable from $T$, $\phi(F(T))$ is a cluster in $\A_{\phi(T)}$, so there is a cluster automorphism $f$ in $Aut(\A_{\phi(T)})$ which maps $\phi(T)$ to $\phi(F(T))$.
 Thus $Aut_T(\mathcal{C})$ can be viewed as a subgroup of $Aut(\A_{\phi(T)})$.
 Conversely, we have the following \begin{conjecture} There is an natural isomorphism $Aut_T(\mathcal{C})\cong Aut(\A_{\phi(T)})$. \end{conjecture}

-If $\mathcal{C}$ is algebraic and $Q$ is acyclic, then $\mathcal{C}$ is a (classical) cluster category from \cite{KR08}.
+If $\mathcal{C}$ is algebraic and $Q$ is acyclic, then Keller-Reiten proved in \cite{KR08} that $\mathcal{C}$ is a (classical) cluster category.
 Then the conjecture has been verified in \cite[section 3]{ASS12} and \cite[Theorem 2.3]{BIRS11}.
 For the case of generalized cluster categories, the conjecture is related to the following conjecture, which says that the quivers determine the potentials up to right equivalences. \begin{conjecture} Let $(Q,W)$ be a non-degenerate QP.
 Assume that $(Q',W')$ is a QP which is mutation equivalent to $(Q,W)$.
 Then

 (1) $(Q',W')$ is right equivalent to $(Q,W)$ if $Q'\cong Q$;

 (2) $(Q',W')$ is right equivalent to $(Q^{op},W^{op})$ if $Q'\cong Q^{op}$. \end{conjecture}

 \begin{proposition} If Conjecture \ref{conj:quiver-determines-potential} is true for a Jacobian-finite QP $(Q,W)$, then Conjecture \ref{conj:auto-equi-gp=clu-auto-gp} is true for the generalized cluster category $\mathcal{C}_{(Q,W)}$. \end{proposition} \begin{proof} Since $(Q,W)$ is Jacobian-finite, recall from \cite{A09} that, there is a canonical cluster titling object $T$ in $\mathcal{C}_{(Q,W)}$ whose endomorphism algebra is isomorphic to the Jacobi-algebra $J(Q,W)$.
 Because we already have